What is an eating disorder?

 If you recognise that you have an eating disorder problem, it’s really important to talk to someone who can help you.
 Finding help at an early stage for your eating disorder is your first step to recovery.

-The Haldon Eating Disorder Service in Exeter is a centre of excellence and provides specialist inpatient treatment (residential and non residential) for people with severe eating disorders who have been referred by their community mental health team.
+The Haldon Eating Disorder Service in Exeter is a centre of excellence and provides specialist inpatient treatment (residential) for people with severe eating disorders who have been referred by their local Specialist Eating Disorders Community Team.